Skip to content

 Macro not appearing in command palette

-• Ensure the macro choice is enabled in settings
+• Make sure the macro choice is enabled in settings.

-• Restart Obsidian if you've just created the macro
+• Restart Obsidian if you just created the macro.

-2. Use console.log: Debug scripts by logging values to the developer console
+2. Use console.log - log values to the developer console while debugging.

-4. Share macros: Export/import macro configurations with other users
+4. Share macros - export and import macro configurations with other users.